 (iii) to ensure the independence of the external auditor and, to that end, ensure that the Company informs the CNMV (Spanish Securities Market Commission) of the change of auditor as a significant event, enclosing a declaration on the possible existence of disagreements with the outgoing auditor and their content, where applicable; and in the event that the external auditor resigns, to examine the circumstances that caused its resignation.

-The Audit and Control Committee must establish the appropriate relations with the account's auditors or auditing companies in order to receive information on those questions that could endanger their independence, so that these can be examined by the Audit and Control Committee, along with any other questions relating to the process of conducting the accounts audits and any other communications provided for in the legislation on accounts auditing standards.
+The Audit and Control Committee must establish the appropriate relations with the account's auditors or auditing companies in order to receive information on those questions that could endanger their independence, so that these can be examined by the Audit and Control Committee, along with any other questions relating to the process of conducting the accounts audits and any other communications provided for in the legislation on accounts audits and auditing standards.
 In all cases, they must receive written confirmation each year from the account's auditors or the auditing companies regarding their independence from the company and any companies directly or indirectly related to it, along with information on additional services of any kind that have been provided to these companies by the said auditors or companies or parties related to them, in accordance with the provisions of Spanish Accounts Auditing Act 22 of 20 July 2015;

-- (iv) to aid the Company's auditor so that it can accept responsibility for the audits of the companies belonging to the group, where applicable; (v) in the event of the external auditor's resignation, to examine the circumstances that have caused it; - (v) in the event of the external auditor's resignation, to examine the circumstances that have caused it; (vi) to ensure that the payment of the external auditor does not compromise its quality or independence; - (vii) to ensure that the external auditor has a yearly meeting with the Board of Directors in full session to inform it of the work undertaken and developments in the Company's risk and accounting positions;
+(iv) to aid the Company's auditor so that it can accept responsibility for the audits of the companies belonging to the group, where applicable;

+(v) in the event of the external auditor's resignation, to examine the circumstances that have caused it;

+(vi) to ensure that the payment of the external auditor does not compromise its quality or independence;

+(vii) to ensure that the external auditor has a yearly meeting with the Board of Directors in full session to inform it of the work undertaken and developments in the Company's risk and accounting positions;